Celebration of Great Teaching Retreat

 History of the Celebration of Great Teaching

-David Lydic and Sandra Gaskin began the Austin Community College retreat in 1996 while David served as coordinator of faculty development.
-Although the retreat was fully funded, it was suspended from 2003–2006 due to budget concerns and was reinstated in 2007 at the request of the Full-Time Faculty Senate.
-Since that time, David Lydic continued to serve as lead facilitator and partnered with Faculty Development to operate the retreat until his retirement.
-Since 2024, Dr. Missi Patterson has served as lead facilitator.
-She works with a team of four facilitators, which may include a past participant, a guest facilitator from the Great Teaching Network, and/or Faculty Development staff who collaborate to run the organic Great Teaching Retreat model.
+David Lydic and Sandra Gaskin began the ACC retreat in 1996 while David served as Coordinator in the Office of Faculty Development.
+Although the retreat was fully funded, it was suspended from 2003 to 2006 due to budget concerns and was reinstated in 2007 at the request of the Full-Time Faculty Senate.
+Since that time, David Lydic continued to serve as Lead Facilitator and partnered with Dr. Missi Patterson and the Office of Faculty Development to operate the retreat until his retirement in 2023.
+Since 2024, Dr. Missi Patterson has served as Lead Facilitator and is supported by the Office of Faculty Development.

-The Celebration of Great Teaching Retreat is sponsored by Austin Community College and coordinated by the Office of Faculty Development (1996–2002; 2007–current).
+The Celebration of Great Teaching Retreat is sponsored by ACC and coordinated by the Office of Faculty Development (1996–2002; 2007-current).
 The event invites full-time and adjunct faculty in any discipline (including librarians and counselors) to participate.
-It takes place off campus and runs Friday through Sunday.
+It takes place off-campus and runs Friday through Sunday.
 There is no cost to the participants other than transportation.

 The retreat is always held off-site, as one of the tenets of the Great Teachers Movement is that faculty need time away from their campuses to focus on improving teaching.
-For the past several years, the retreat has been held in Bandera, Texas.
+For the past several years, the retreat has been held at the Flying L Ranch Resort in Bandera, TX.
+In 2025, the retreat was hosted at Mo-Ranch in Hunt, TX and will be back at Flying L in Bandera in 2026.
 Faculty spend quality time together, sharing teaching successes and challenges.
-Facilitators listen carefully to small group discussions and then help participants develop their own agenda for the remainder of the weekend.
+Facilitators listen carefully to small group discussions and then help the participants develop their own agenda for the remainder of the weekend.
 Deep connections are formed between faculty colleagues.
 The learning is rich, unique, and highly transformative.

 The Celebration of Great Teaching Retreat is a very special kind of faculty development.
-Participation in such a teaching retreat may affect a teacher more permanently and more deeply than any workshop, speaker, seminar, or class.
+Participation in such a teaching retreat may affect a teacher more permanently, more deeply than any workshop, speaker, seminar, or class.
 Often cited as one of the best professional development experiences in their teaching careers, many participants go on to refer colleagues to apply.
-The special quality of the retreat and its reputation as a time for faculty renewal and learning prompted the Full-Time Faculty Senate to ask for its reinstatement, and we’ve proudly supported their wishes by offering this unique program at ACC.
+The special quality of the retreat and its reputation as a special time for faculty renewal and learning is what prompted the Full-Time Faculty Senate to ask for its reinstatement, and we’ve proudly supported their wishes by offering this unique program at ACC.

 Please contact the Office of Faculty Development at facdev@austincc.edu or call (512) 223-7885 if you have any questions.